 Hot topics

-- Everything I think about the Seahawks and the 2024 NFL Draft with nine days to go
+- What I think about the Seahawks at the moment

 Bray reminds me so much of Nick Foles.
 Barring a ridiculous season, I think he’ll be drafted in roughly the same area as Foles was last week.